durden/articles/published/python/faster-single-column-slicing-with-dataframes/article.md

 Time for ndarray slice 0.00168609619141

-This technique can also be useful if you want to slice by a bunch of columns at once and then take the rows they have in common from the data frame.
+This technique can also be useful to slice by a bunch of columns at once and then take the rows they have in common from the data frame.